okta/okta.github.io/_source/_posts/2019-02-14-modern-token-authentication-in-node-with-express.md

 {% img blog/node-token-auth/token-response.png alt:"token response" width:"700" %}{: .center-image }

 And...
 That's it!
 Good job!
 You have built an Express app that serves protected API endpoints using token authentication.
-You used Okta as your OAuth provider which manages your custom scopes (and claims), your tokens, etc. You also used the JWT validation middleware (okta's JWT verifier library) which handles validating tokens for you automatically.
+You used Okta as your OAuth provider which manages your custom scopes (and claims), your tokens, etc. You also used the JWT validation middleware (Okta's JWT verifier library) which handles validating tokens for you automatically.

 ## Learn More About Token Authentication and Node + Express